demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-create-pbf-rule
 ***
-Creates a new policy-based-forwarding rule in panorama/firewall instance.
+Creates a new policy-based-forwarding (PBF) rule in a Panorama/firewall instance.

 #### Base Command